curegit/unicodecheck/README.md

 # Unicodecheck

-Simple tool to check if Unicode text files are Unicode-normalized
+A simple tool to check if Unicode text files are Unicode-normalized

 ## Install